samuelgagnon96/BVG-7003/README.md

 If you have any issues or questions about this scripts or those tools you can join me by email on: samuel.gagnon.19@ulaval.ca

 Have a nice programming session.

-README file R Studio

-This third project involves R Studio.
-For this you will need to install R Studio on your computer.
-Here’s the link to install this platform: https://posit.co/download/rstudio-desktop/

-Wang J., Zhang Z., GAPIT Version 3: Boosting Power and Accuracy for Genomic Association and Prediction, Genomics, Proteomics & Bioinformatics (2021), doi: https://doi.org/10.1016/j.gpb.2021.08.005.

-The first step is to install the packages in the R Studio Library.